 Tim Ferriss is most well known as the 4 hour guy as well as the host of the internets biggest business podcast, ‘The Tim Ferriss Show’.

 He continues to be the biggest outside influence on my life.
 I am long time listener having tuned in for nearly every episode since 2015.

 The amount of self made achievements Tim has listed to his belt is ridiculous.
 People’s life work would be justified by just one of these notches.

 Tim’s nature of overachievement is made evidently clear when you read the following.

 - Tim wrote one of the best selling books of all time (The 4 Hour Work Week) and has built a podcast teetering on a billion downloads.

 - Tim speaks multiple languages (all mastered as an adult), the most fluent of which is Japanese which he can apparently speak with fluency.

 - He has one of the biggest email lists in the world.

-- He is a professional at so many oddities its a little weird… horseback archery, tango dancing and nutrition come to mind.
+- He is a professional at so many little oddities… just to name a few, horseback archery, tango dancing and nutrition come to mind.

 - He’s a big dick swinger in psychedelic research.